greenelab/deep-review/all-sections.md

 a recognized promoter region, then checking for a change in recognition) that would be useful to exploit more widely.

-Xu et al [@jV2YerUS] applied CNNs to the detection of enhancers, achieving incremental improvements in specificity and sensitivity over previous SVM-based approach, and markedly better performance for cell-specific enhancers.
+Xu et al. [@jV2YerUS] applied CNNs to the detection of enhancers, achieving incremental improvements in specificity and sensitivity over previous SVM-based approach, and markedly better performance for cell-specific enhancers.
 A massive improvement in speed was also achieved.